rguitton/rguitton.github.io/_projects/2_project.md

 category: work
 ---

-I had the opportunity study and modelize some aspect of the JUNO detector as an academic project with [Felix Touchte Codjo](https://ftouchte.github.io/).
+I had the opportunity to study and modelize some aspect of the JUNO detector as an academic project with [Felix Touchte Codjo](https://ftouchte.github.io/).

 Check out our [article](../assets/pdf/JUNO/TIPP_Article.pdf), and our [slide](../assets/pdf/JUNO/Presentation_TIPP_JUNO.pdf).